mbuhidar/blogsite/content/posts/ahoy_checksum/ahoy_checksum.md

 If used, automatic saves take place every 15 minutes.
 When the RETURN key is pressed on a program line, the screen changes color to let you know that a save will begin in about three seconds.
 You may cancel the save by pressing the RUN STOP key.
-The file number increments after cach save.
+The file number increments after cache save.
 It resets to 00 if 99 is surpassed.
 After saving, or cancelling, the screen returns to its original color and the timer resets for 15 minutes.